 If I have already had COVID-19 and recovered, do I still need to get vaccinated with a COVID-19 vaccine?

 Yes, as of now we know that there is short-term immunity after one gets COVID but people can get re-infected and the hope is that the vaccine provides a longer immunity than the disease itself and prevents people from getting COVID again.
-Wait 90 days if you have receives a monoclonal antibody or convalescent plasma.
+Wait 90 days if you have received a monoclonal antibody or convalescent plasma.

 For over 45 years